ilijamt/vault-plugin-secrets-gitlab/README.md

         Lists existing configs

     ^roles/(?P<role_name>\w(([\w-.@]+)?\w)?)$
-        Create a role with parameters that are used to generate a project, group or personal access token.
+        Create a role with parameters that are used to generate a various access tokens.

     ^roles?/?$
         Lists existing roles